wp-plugins/robo-gallery/readme.txt

 Every gallery image have additional fields where you can define custom link, title, description.
 One of the link option allow you to define link type, for example video link.
 All this options you can find in gallery images manager, inside general gallery settings

-= How to insert gallery into Wordpress page or post? =

-When you create gallery in plugin galleries manager you can go to the post or page editor and there using special wizard button insert gallery into your wordpress post or page.
-Another way you can insert your gallery manually using shortcode, which you can find in gallery edit mode in shortcode section on the right side of the gallery settings

 = How to generate shortcode for Wordpress page, post or widget? =

 First of all you can copy shortcode inside gallery settings , in separate shortcode block.
 Another way generate shortcode directly in post or page edit mode.
 You can find wizard button on top of content editor

+= How to insert gallery into Wordpress page or post? =

+When you create gallery in plugin galleries manager you can go to the post or page editor and there using special wizard button insert gallery into your wordpress post or page.
+Another way you can insert your gallery manually using shortcode, which you can find in gallery edit mode in shortcode section on the right side of the gallery settings

 = How to define custom hover effect for some gallery thumbnail? =

 When you open gallery media manager you'll see there list of the gallery images.
 Click on some image and on the right side you'll see images options.
 Every gallery image have custom effect field where you can select different hover effect for every image of the gallery.

-= Do you have some limits for images types in gallery? =

-You can use any standard file type in our gallery: png, jpg, jpeg, gif

-= Do you have some limit for images size in gallery? =

-No, we don't have any limits for image size in our gallery.

 = Is it possible to create direct link on the front end to the gallery? =